ethereumjs/node-devp2p/README.md

 - `callback` - a callback function

 #### `network.close([callback])`
-stops the tcp server and disconnects any peers
+Stops the tcp server and disconnects any peers

 ### `Network` events
 The Network object inherits from `Events.EventEmitter` and emits the following events.